bkeroack/elita/doc/gitdeploy.rst

 or you may want to repackage an application in different ways for different environments.

 The default package is called "master" and is present on every uploaded build--it is identical to the originally uploaded file.
 By default only the master package is present.
-Using plugin routines (via the BUILD_UPLOADED_SUCCESS hook) you can create any needed packages.
+Using plugin routines (via the BUILD_UPLOAD_SUCCESS hook) you can create any needed packages.
 Your hook routine would take a group of files from the uploaded master package, modify them in whatever way was desired, compress them into a new package file and return the information about the new packages when finished.
 These packages can then be deployed via different gitdeploys in